Guidance

 The copyright licences cover a range of content from printed materials to radio and TV broadcasts:

-If you require a copy of any of these licences, or further information about them, you should contact the relevant copyright management organisation (or, where applicable, its agent) listed above.
+If you require a copy of any of these licences, or further information about them, you should contact the relevant copyright management organisation (or, where applicable, its agent) as listed.

-We encourage schools to make the best use of these licences.
-For example, the Educational Recording Agency offers links to broadcast resources and provides a collection of case studies showing how teachers use television and radio effectively in their lessons.
+• Educational Recording Agency: this licence offers links to broadcast resources and provides a collection of case studies showing how teachers use television and radio effectively in their lessons

-Teachers can access free resources by using Every Copy Counts, the data collection programme for the SPML.
-Resources available include approaches to composing and songwriting, webinars on composers and guides to careers in the music publishing industry.
+• Printed Music Licensing Ltd (PMLL): Teachers can access free music-related resources by using Every Copy Counts, the data collection programme for the SPML.
+Resources available include videos and general guidance on approaches to composing and songwriting, webinars on composers and guides to careers in the music publishing industry.
 These are available through the resource section of the PMLL portal, in return for submitting information on the works used under the licence.
+This data provided by schools will support PMLL to accurately distribute payments for the use of copyright materials to its members.
+The department encourages schools to submit data on their usage of sheet music through this platform

 Educational establishments covered by the DfE scheme: